It was never a choice of training the dog or not training the dog. It was a choice of loving my life or not loving my life”

 Aldermaston Training Centre: Baughurst Road, Aldermaston, Berkshire.

 If you’re reading this you’ll know there’s obedience, then there’s competitive obedience.
-You’ll also know competitive obedience is more than just a simple sport.
+You’ll also know that competitive obedience is more than just a simple sport.
 It’s about connection, presence, teamwork, and commitment.
-There’s as many ways to experience dog sports as there are ways to tweak your heelwork!
+There’s as many ways to experience training for competitive obedience as there are ways to tweak your heelwork!

-I had absolutely no idea what I was getting into when I enrolled on my first dog training course.
-What I did know was this: I wanted to learn everything I could about training my dog.
+I had absolutely no idea what I was getting into when I enrolled me and Lucy on our first pet dog training class.
+What I did know was this: I wanted to learn everything I could about dog training.

-A couple of years later I discovered there was a thing called Competitive Obedience.
+A couple of years later I discovered there was this thing called Competitive Obedience.
 I had no idea what Competitive Obedience was.

 And what a door that opened!

-I started competing in Obedience in 2011, continued to grow my knowledge of all areas of the sport, progressed through the classes, and became an RKC Competitive Obedience Judge.
+I started competing in Obedience in 2011, continued to grow my knowledge of all areas of the sport, progressed through the classes from pre-beginner to A/B, and became an RKC Competitive Obedience Judge.

 I was fascinated by these trainers.
 Their awareness, their timing, their ability to be present, the way they moved, and the way they seemed able to look at a dog and handler and know exactly what was needed to make a difference to their performance.

-5 years later I went on to qualify Berty to compete in the Competitive Obedience Championships, the top level of the sport, and I set up Wygulmut Competitive Obedience Training.
+5 years later I went on to qualify Berty to compete in the Competitive Obedience Championships (Ticket), and I set up Wygulmut (pronounced Wiggle Mutt) Competitive Obedience Training.

 When I was considering what to offer, I realised something.
 I’m not really a dog training instructor.
-I’m a designer of experiences.
+I’m a qualified coach and a designer of learning experiences.

-What interests me is creating situations in which we can observe ourselves, our dogs, and the insights that emerge.
+What interests me is creating situations in which we can learn about ourselves, our dogs, and notice the insights that emerge.

-So for Wygulmut Competitive Obedience Training, my plan was to provide the best training experiences and facilities I could to enable owners not only to realise their dog sport dreams, but to explore together how we learn, how we influence our dogs, and how we sometimes sabotage ourselves.
+So, for Wygulmut Competitive Obedience Training, my plan was to provide the best dog training experiences and facilities I could to enable owners not only to realise their dog sport dreams whilst doing what they love with their dogs, but to explore how they learn, how they influence their dogs, and how they sometimes sabotage themselves.

 121 training is in person and costs £45/hour or you can book a bundle of 6 sessions for £260.